-It doesn’t help that there’s a Japanese commentator shrieking and yelling in excitement as you’re trying to make it to the end.
+It doesn’t help that there’s a Japanese commentator shrieking and yelling in excitement the entire time.

-It may not look like much, but the game does make great use of the N64’s analog control stick to offer super precise control.
+It looks simple, but the game makes great use of the N64’s analog control stick to offer super precise control.

 Virtual Pro Wrestling 2: Ōdō Keishō

-Virtual Pro Wrestling 2: Ōdō Keishō shuns the over-the-top nature of its American counterpart, instead offering a more conventional Japanese wrestling experience.
+Virtual Pro Wrestling 2: Ōdō Keishō shuns the over-the-top nature of its American counterpart.
+Instead, it offers a more conventional Japanese wrestling experience.

-The game shares the same game engine as WWF WrestleMania 2000, but features an entirely different roster of wrestlers (All Japan Pro Wrestling) and a wealth of moves not found in other N64 wrestling games.
+The game shares the same engine as WWF WrestleMania 2000.
+However, it features an entirely different roster of wrestlers (All Japan Pro Wrestling) and a wealth of moves not found in other N64 wrestling games.

-Virtual Pro Wrestling 2: Ōdō Keishō has garnered a cult following in the West ever since it released in 2000, and is still popular today with a small, yet dedicated fanbase.
+Virtual Pro Wrestling 2: Ōdō Keishō has garnered a cult following in the West ever since it released in 2000.
+In fact, it’s still popular today with a small, yet dedicated fanbase.

-If you’re familiar with N64 wrestling games then chances are you’ll get on just fine with Virtual Pro Wrestling 2: Ōdō Keishō, despite the menus being entirely in Japanese.
+Already familiar with N64 wrestling games?
+Chances are you’ll get on just fine with Virtual Pro Wrestling 2: Ōdō Keishō, despite the menus being in Japanese.

-You can, however, get hold of a partially complete English patch, although you’ll need an EverDrive 64 to use it on console.
+You can, however, get hold of a partially complete English patch.
+You’ll need an EverDrive 64 to use it on console.

 F-Zero X Expansion Kit

-It doesn’t technically qualify as a game in its own right, but F-Zero X Expansion Kit deserves a mention because it makes F-Zero X even more amazing than it already is.
+It doesn’t technically qualify as a game in its own right.
+Nevertheless F-Zero X Expansion Kit deserves a mention because it makes F-Zero X even more amazing than it already is.

-Getting hold of a copy of F-Zero X Expansion Kit is tricky, due to it only ever being released in Japan and in relatively small numbers.
+F-Zero X Expansion Kit is tricky to find – it only released in Japan and in very small numbers.